Introducing ‘Veteran Ready’ Financial Well-being Programs

 These plans allow employees to contribute after-tax payroll deductions automatically into a customized savings account.
 Many employers also make matching contributions, much as they might with a 401(k).
 Depending on plan design, these funds can be available at any time and for any reason.
 In addition, most Emergency Savings Accounts (ESAs) are portable, meaning that veterans and other employees can take advantage of the program and retain its benefits even when they have a change in employment.

+These programs gained popularity during the pandemic when it became painfully evident that many employees were not financially ready for an emergency.
 The same may hold for veterans transitioning to civilian life.
 When employers offer a trusted and easy way to save, they can help veterans with this transition.

-Help with Debt and Negative Credit Events
+Help With Debt and Negative Credit Events

-Another factor that impacts veteran (and all) employee financial well-being is high-interest debt.
-While the intention might have been to keep this for a short period, many Americans face challenges with paying down that debt over time.
-These and other factors can have a negative effect on their credit rating, increasing the chances that they will be rejected for a variety of credit instruments.
-This type of adverse credit event causes a significant drop in veteran financial-wellness perception, according to CFPB research.
+High debt levels and other factors can have a negative effect on an employee’s credit rating, increasing the chances that they will be rejected for a variety of credit instruments.
+Research suggests that this type of adverse credit event can result in a significant drop in veteran financial-wellness perception.
 Here are some ways employers can help support employees facing negative credit events:

 • Debt and Financial Coaching: Offer one-on-one debt repayment and budgeting counseling, including budget and spend tracking programs to help balance monthly necessities, debt repayment, and discretionary spending.